Personality Disorders: Cluster A vs B vs C Explained

 Therapy Options

-Schema Therapy identifies and addresses early maladaptive schemas (pervasive patterns of thinking, feeling, and behaving) that maintain personality difficulties.
-Mentalization-Based Treatment helps clients develop the ability to understand mental states in themselves and others, particularly useful for Cluster B disorders.
+Schema Therapy targets deep-rooted patterns of thinking and behaving that maintain personality difficulties.
+Mentalization-Based Treatment builds the ability to understand mental states in oneself and others, making it particularly useful for Cluster B disorders.

 Medication Considerations